- Tour Bilbao's historic center and visit the Guggenheim Museum

-Day 1: Welcome to Bilbao - Food & City Tour
+Day 1: Arrive in Bilbao, Food & City Tour

-On this walking tour, you'll visit the city's historic Casco Viejo ("old quarter").
-Bilbao is located near the estuary of the River Nervión, and the Casco Viejo is right on the waterfront.
-This is a pedestrian area filled with colorful old buildings, cafés, bars, markets, and boutiques.
+On this walking tour, you'll visit the city's historic Casco Antiguo (Old Quarter).
+Bilbao is located near the estuary of the Nervión River, and the Casco Antiguo is right on the waterfront.
+This pedestrian area is filled with colorful old buildings, cafés, bars, markets, and boutiques.

-In the heart of Casco Viejo, in fact, are Las Siete Calles, the original "seven streets" of the city, which date back to the 1400s.
-As you stroll the cobbled streets, you'll visit emblematic buildings such as the 14th-century Bilbao Cathedral, the Plaza Nueva (New Square), the 16th-century Church of Saint Anthony and the Mercado de la Ribera (Seaside Market), the largest covered market in Europe.
+In the heart of Casco Antiguo are Las Siete Calles, the original "seven streets" of the city, which date back to the 1400s.
+As you stroll the cobbled streets, you'll visit emblematic buildings such as the 14th-century Bilbao Cathedral, the Plaza Nueva (New Square), the 16th-century Church of Saint Anthony, and the Mercado de la Ribera (Seaside Market), the largest covered market in Europe.

-The old quarter is also the best place to indulge in the local cuisine.
-The Basque region is known for a type of tapas called pintxos (pronounced "peenchos").
-Many bars, cafés, and restaurants in Casco Viejo serve some version of these bite-sized delicacies, and they're best paired with a glass of txakoli, the local white wine.
-This tour includes tastings of both the food and wine in Bilbao's old quarter.
+The Old Quarter is also the best place to indulge in the local cuisine.
+The Basque region is known for tapas called pintxos.
+Many bars, cafés, and restaurants in Casco Antiguo serve some version of these bite-sized delicacies, and they're best paired with a glass of txakoli, the local white wine.

 Day 2: Guggenheim Museum Tour